wp-plugins/participants-database/readme.txt

 Files can be uploaded and managed using the "File Upload" field type.
 The allowed filetypes (determined by extension) are defined in the "Allowed File Types" setting.
 This is a global setting for all uploads.
 Image files are uploaded and managed using the "Image Upload" field type.

-Images can be stored anywhere in the WP install directory, and can be moved without breaking image sources.
+Uploaded images and files can be stored anywhere in the WP install directory, and can be moved without breaking image sources.
 The 'File Upload Location' setting will always determine the location for files uploaded using the plugin forms.
 The files are stored in the database as filenames without any path information.

 The plugin has a "default image" that will be shown if no image is present.
 You can create your own, but you shouldn't keep it in the plugin folder.
 Keep it in the uploads directory or in your theme directory.
 Change the "Default Image" setting to point to your image.
 If you don't want anything to show if no image is present, make the "Default Image" setting blank.